-NOTE: Retorque the cylinder head bolts before adjusting the engine's values.
+NOTE: Retorque the cylinder head bolts before adjusting the engine's valves.
 See TORQUING THE CYLINDER HEAD BOLTS.

-WARNING: Adjust the value clearance when the engine is cold.
-Values are adjusted by cylinder in the firing order of the engine.
-Tighten the cylinder head bolts to the specified torque before adjusting the values.
+WARNING: Adjust the valve clearance when the engine is cold.
+Valves are adjusted by cylinder in the firing order of the engine.
+Tighten the cylinder head bolts to the specified torque before adjusting the valves.